simonspa/ganthem/README.md

     ./ganthem -u

 All downloaded activities will be decoded from the FIT format into GPX files, which can be read by most sports tracking softwares.
-Every activity is stored separately as GPX file in teh folder 'activities/'.
+Every activity is stored separately as GPX file in the 'activities/' folder.